-Real-time Customer Data Platform B2B Edition provides several Experience Data Model (XDM) classes that capture fundamental B2B data entities, including accounts, opportunities, campaigns, and more.
-By building schemas based on these classes and enabling them for use in Real-time Customer Profile, you can merge data from disparate sources into a unified representation called a union schema.
+Adobe Real-Time Customer Data Platform B2B Edition provides several Experience Data Model (XDM) classes that capture fundamental B2B data entities, including accounts, opportunities, campaigns, and more.
+By building schemas based on these classes and enabling them for use in Real-Time Customer Profile, you can merge data from disparate sources into a unified representation called a union schema.

 However, union schemas can only contain fields captured by schemas that share the same class.
 This is where schema relationships come in.
 By implementing relationships in your B2B schemas, you can describe how these business entities relate to each other and can include attributes from multiple classes in downstream segmentation use cases.

 The following diagram provides an example of how the different B2B classes can relate to each other in a basic implementation: